adriculous/dog-image-gallery/README.md

 # Dog Image Gallery
-This is a simple dog image gallery app.
-Class project by [Skillcrush](https://skillcrush.com).
+This is a Dog Image Gallery web app for all the dog lovers out there.
+Search some cute photos of dogs based on breeds and you can view dog photos by batches.
+There is also a feature that also enables users to view dog photos at random, regardless of breed.

-The app contains the following:
+### Features and Skills
-- A gallery of random cute dog and puppy images via API
+- Dog and puppy images powered by an API
-- Filter dog images by breed and number of images to view or by random
+- Built using the Flask microframework
-- Built using Python, Flask, Jinja, API
+- Jinja templating

-### See it in action!
+- Routing to pass data between back end and front end and to request data from an API

-Check out this [repl](https://repl.it/@adriculous/Dog-Image-Gallery) and feel free to play with it.
+**See it in action!** [repl](https://repl.it/@adriculous/Dog-Image-Gallery)

 ### Future Plans
-I'll use this app as a base template for a fan art gallery of my favorite J-Pop groups and artists, fan art created by me and fellow fans.
+I'll use this app as a base template for a small fan art gallery of my favorite J-Pop groups and artists, fan art created by me and fellow fans.
+When I get better, if possible, I can also add a feature in which users would be able to submit their own fan art to be part of the gallery.

 ### Some Links if You're Bored
 - [The ADRICULOUS Life](https://adriculous.life) - personal (non-niche) blog